BiljanaSi/cypress-test-project/README.md

 npx cypress run --spec "cypress/e2e/api/json_placeholder_crud_tests.cy.js" --browser chrome

+To execute the entire CRUD cycle and automatically generate the detailed HTML report locally, use the custom NPM script:

+npm run test:api:report

+## 📊 Test Reporting (Mochawesome)

+This project utilizes the **Mochawesome** reporter to generate clear, visual HTML reports detailing the status of the API tests.

+* **Reporter:** Mochawesome
+* **Location:** After running the tests with `npm run test:api:report`, the final report is saved to: **`cypress/reports/report.html`**

+To view the results, simply open the `report.html` file in any web browser.

 Project Structure & Key Files

 The project follows a standard Cypress structure, utilizing a service layer to separate test logic from API request logic.